MDolinski/SamplePythonProjects/README.md

 # Description
-This repository contains a couple of sample reports with snippets of code in R.
+This repository contains a couple of sample reports with snippets of code in Python.

 Author: Mateusz Doliński